ArctiqTeam/gcp-pan-bootstrap/readme.md

 Given the variable nature of the PAN configurations, it is recommended to leverage a minimum acceptable config for bootstrap.xml populated into the /config bootstrap folder and apply the working policy upon completion of bootstrapping.
 The included boostrap.xml will apply a configuration for a 3 tier web app consisting of a Web network (trust), DB network (trust), Management network and an Untrust network.
 An alternate approach to a static bootstrap file would be to leverage jinja templates and populate variables accordingly.

+Login configured in this bootstrap.xml file: paloalto / Pal0Alt0@123 . **Do not use this for production**

 ## Usage

 1) Set up **terraform.tfvars**  with appropriate values for your project